A Ruelle Operator for continuous time Markov Chains: Introduction

 From now on the Stationary Process defined by $P$ is denoted by $X_t$ and all functions $f$ we consider are in the set ${\cal L}^\infty (P)$.

-There exist a version of $P$ such that for a set of full measure we have that all sample elements $w$ are locally constant on $t$, with left and right limits, and $w$ is right continuous on $t$.
-We consider from now on such probability $P$ acting on this space.
+There exist a version of $P$ such that for a set of full measure all elements $w$ are locally constant on $t$ on the right side with left and right limits and $w$ is right continuous on $t$.
+We consider from now on such $P$.